abouse@umich.edu

 • Helen, a tech-savvy retiree, is looking for cultural connection and easier access to events.

-• Daniel moves to Chicago for a new job and finds his way to a community potluck through the Rizal Center’s updated website.
+• Daniel, a 30-year-old professional, moves to Chicago and finds his way to a community potluck through the Rizal Center’s updated website.

 These stories shaped our priorities and allowed us to balance usability with emotional/cultural resonance.